Kubler-Ross Stages of Dying and Subsequent Models of Grief

 Other Models of Grief

-Bowlby and Parkes' Four Phases of Grief
+Bowlby and Parkes' 4 Phases of Grief

 Bowlby and Parkes proposed a reformulated theory of grief based in the 1980s.
-Their work is based on Kubler-Ross's model and describes four phases of grief.
+Their work is based on Kubler-Ross's model and describes 4 phases of grief.
 It emphasizes that the grieving process is not linear.

 Shock and Disbelief

 The initial phase replaced the term "denial" due to negative connotations.
-In this phase, the reality becomes altered as the mind responds to a stressful situation by becoming unresponsive or numb to the new situation.
+In this phase, the reality becomes altered as the mind responds to a stressful situation, becoming unresponsive or numb to the new situation.
 Over time, the mind processes the new reality, and the patient moves to a new phase.

 Searching and Yearning